-Jokes aside, it is also important to capture lots of images of the couple’s friends and family.
-Every DC bride and groom wants to look back at their wedding and see those closest to them enjoying themselves.
-They want to reminisce about the moments they shared in Washington, DC, with their parents, siblings, other relatives and friends.
-So obviously, their photo album needs to have a lot of photos of the people they have invited to the wedding.
+Why?
+Because jokes aside, you are also going to want to look back at your wedding and see those closest to you enjoying themselves.
+You will want to reminisce about the moments you shared in Washington, DC, with your parents, siblings, other relatives and friends.
+So obviously, your photo album needs to have a lot of photos of the people you have invited to your wedding.

-For that reason, we try to make sure to include more people than just the bride and groom in our photos.
-It is an approach that has benefits beyond just giving newlyweds pictures of their loved ones.
-The interactions among future spouses and those closest to them often makes for some beautiful wedding photography.
+For that reason, we try to make sure to include more people in your photos than just you and your beloved.
+It is an approach that has benefits beyond just you getting pictures of your loved ones.
+The interactions among you and those closest to you often makes for some beautiful wedding photography.
 Pictures of bridesmaids tearing up when they see their sister/cousin/friend in her wedding dress are hard to beat.
 Similarly, the moment when the father of the bride delivers his little girl to the altar can be a priceless photograph.

-The couple, by contrast, often spends that portion of their wedding day going from table to table greeting their guests.
+You and your new spouse, by contrast, might spend that portion of your wedding day going from table to table greeting your guests.
 Getting pictures of that matters a lot, of course, and we always make sure to do so.
 It is a fairly slow process, though, so we often drift between that and the dance floor.
-Photos of the newlyweds are important, but the dancing is where all the action is.
+The dancing, after all, is where the action is.

 That was certainly the case at this wedding in suburban Washington, DC.
 The bride and groom exchanged their vows at Woodlawn Manor, a lovely rustic wedding venue not far from the Nation’s Capital.
 After a charming outdoor ceremony, the wedding attendees went to a spacious tent on the manor’s lawn for the reception.